hackclub/terminalcraft/submission-phishdetect/README.md

-# PhishDetect, a URL & Email phishing Detection Tool
+# PhishDetect, a URL phishing Detection Tool

-PhishDetect is a command-line phishing detection tool that analyzes URLs and email text to detect malicious links.
+PhishDetect is a command-line phishing detection tool that analyzes URLs to detect malicious links.
 It uses **regex-based URL analysis,** domain reputation checks, WHOIS lookup, TLD verification, Google Safe Browsing API, and more** to identify potential phishing attempts.

 ## Features:
 ✔️ **Extract URLs** from email text or input